Passive Fire Protection

 What is passive fire protection and why is it important?

-Passive fire protection is a system designed to contain fires, slow their spread and protect structural integrity.
-It includes fire-resistant coatings, ducting, and barriers that work without human intervention.
-In Australia, passive fire protection is essential for compliance with safety regulations and helps minimise damage in industrial, commercial, and infrastructure settings.
+Passive fire protection systems contain fires, slow their spread, and protect structural integrity.
+They include fire-resistant coatings, ducting, and barriers that operate automatically.
+In Australia, these systems are vital for compliance and help reduce damage in industrial, commercial, and infrastructure settings.

 How does passive fire protection differ from active fire protection?